owlchester/kanka-docs/docs/source/features/attributes.md

 You can reference the entity's name in an attribute value with `{name}`.
 If an attribute exists with that name, the attribute will be used instead.

 Icons from FontAwesome and RPGAwesome can be rendered for example with the `[icon:fa-solid fa-user]` or `[icon:ra ra-aura]` syntax, both in the attribute name and attribute values.
-Note that if it's in the attribute name, referencing that attribute no longer works.
+Note that mentioning an attribute that contains an icon in its name doesn't always work and will randomly break.

 ![Attribute icons](img/attributes-icon.png)